 Dermal fillers last longer in the earlobes than they do in the lips or the face, so you only need re-injections every year or so.
 These injections are best for minor and moderate sagging caused by aging skin and heavy earrings.
 If your earlobes are severely damaged, surgery may be the only way to restore their appearance.

-No one can stop the skin’s aging process completely.
-However, there are steps you can take to slow it down and help your ears maintain a youthful appearance for as long as possible.
+No one can stop the skin's aging process completely.
+However, there are steps you can take to slow down the aging process and help your ears maintain a youthful appearance for as long as possible.

 To keep heavy earrings from pulling down on your skin, consider swapping out your regular earring backs with stabilizing backs.
 While stabilizers come in a variety of shapes and sizes, they all serve the same purpose - providing extra support for your dangling accessories.